RajAdroja/Customer-Churn-Prediction/README.md

 1. Clone this repository and navigate to the project directory.
 2. Load your new customer data into a Pandas DataFrame.
-3. Run the provided script or use the function below:
+3. Run the provided script.